Nvidia GeForce Now is an epic gaming PC in the cloud

 Nvidia CEO Jen-Hsun Huang used his CES keynote presentation to launch GeForce Now for Windows and Mac, bringing game streaming to millions of PC that were previously unable to play anything.

 More advanced than previous game streaming efforts, GeForce Now lets you access your entire Steam gaming library remotely.
-GeForce Now was already on Shield TV devices, but this is the first time it’s been made available for Windows and Mac.
+GeForce Now was already on Shield TV devices as a monthly subscription, but this is the first time it’s been made available for Windows and Mac.

 It works on Windows 10 and MacOS, which is a huge deal for Apple device owners, who previously didn’t have many options for playing games at high resolution.
 All you'll need is a piece of software that acts a conduit for your keyboard and mouse inputs.
 In return, the software will stream a live feed of the game you're playing remotely.